marcoT0425/Wordle_Solver/README.md

 * `ouija`: 3.802 Avg.

 NOTE: ZIZIT is a very bad Wordle starting word.
 It might fail one of the puzzles.
 It is recommended to use the "prioritising least group" theory to minimise risks of failing.
 Later, I'll be testing it.

+Zizit (or tzitzit, tzitzith) are specially knotted fringes or tassels worn on the corners of garments by Jewish people, particularly at the corners of a prayer shawl (tallit).
+They serve as a physical reminder of God’s commandments and the obligation to follow them.

 (MinMax counting with ZIZIT)